comps3/BuzzSpots/README.md

 # BuzzSpots
-Users will be able to see the busiest local businesses in any city with data from Foursquare and get information about those local businesses with Yelp's data.
+Users will be able to see the busiest local businesses in any city with data from Foursquare and receive information about those local businesses with Yelp's API.

 # Features
-Utitlize Yelp API to provide users restaurant information.
+Utitlize Yelp API to provide users local business information.
-Using Foursquare API we will be able to visiualize local businesses that have high amount of traffic in a certain region.
+Use Foursquare API to determine how busy a local business is through a businesses check in count.
-If time persist in future, users can search for businesses popularity via custom search terms.
+In the future, users will be able to search for any kind of businesses popularity via search terms.

 # Tasks to be accomplished
-Retrieve restaurant data from Yelp API.
-Retrieve check-in data from Foursquares API.
-Display data in visiually appealing way for users.
+Display locations by placing markers on a map.
-Service must be able to run on website
+Service must be able to run on website.
+All files will be hosted on Google App Engine.

 # Tools
 Python |
 Yelp API |
 Foursquare API |
-Django |
+Flask |
 Google App Engine